 These problems are intended to help you understand the lecture material and reading assignments more thoroughly.
 We will review the problems during Tuesday morning recitation sections.
 Homework will be due Monday nights by 11 pm.
-The online problems will be graded and are worth 50 total points for the course.
+The problems will be graded based on (a) completeness and (b) content for one select problem.
+Homework is worth 50 total points for the course.
 The lowest weekly homework score will be dropped.
 Late submissions receive no credit.